jamesplease/react-media-ui/README.md

 ## Motivation

-When images load slowly on the web, they will suddenly appear after they have loaded.
+When images load slowly on the web they will suddenly appear after they have loaded.
 Or, if the image is interlaced, it might load in slowly from top to bottom.

 Videos behave similarly, and although the built-in video element supports a poster (an